 •Does anyone have extra film tickets they want to throw my way?
 I’ll even pay you back…

-Compared to the recipe in Chocolate Snowball, with the secret milk powder ingredient, SFF house granola is sweetened with apple juice and maple syrup so it’s less sweet.
-The minute my girlfriend sent me the recipe, I glommed on–“low-fat” bulk bin granola uses apple juice, why can’t I?
+Compared to the recipe in Chocolate Snowball, with the secret milk powder ingredient, this nutty granola is sweetened with apple juice and maple syrup, so it’s less sweet.
+The minute my girlfriend sent me the recipe, I glommed on.
+If “low-fat” bulk bin granola uses apple juice, why can’t I?
 (No worries about reduced fat here—all those nuts will keep us lubricated.
 It’s the sugar I am happy to lose.)

 Granola-head says bake until the oats are decently golden brown—beyond the anemic color of the granola in grocery store bulk bins.
 She also says feel free to skip the coconut/raisins and switch the nuts around, like sub pecans or sunflower nuts for walnuts and pumpkin seeds.

 I am grateful for girlfriends, movies and cashews.
 What are you grateful for today?